vinnimous/habitatController/README.md

 - Completely contained historical data and reporting through MYSQL and Grafana
 - Very easy to build and easily replaceable parts

-Temperature range information based on https://cvm.ncsu.edu/wp-content/uploads/2016/12/Caring-for-your-Bearded-Dragon.pdf#:~:text=Temperature%3A%20Daytime%20maintain%20between%2075,hot%20ends%20of%20the%20enclosure.
+Temperature range information based on [Caring for your Bearded Dragon](https://cvm.ncsu.edu/wp-content/uploads/2016/12/Caring-for-your-Bearded-Dragon.pdf#:~:text=Temperature%3A%20Daytime%20maintain%20between%2075,hot%20ends%20of%20the%20enclosure).

 ## Parts list